-Sr. No. Date of the Meeting held Name of the members present Name of the members absent Total number of members 1.
-February 06, 2020 Mrs. Sunita Singhania - Presiding Officer; Mrs. Sima Lahiri - Member; Mrs. Neha Kedia - Member; Mr. Rajiv Ruia - Member NIL 04 a. number of complaints filed during the financial year : Nil b. number of complaints disposed of during the financial year : Nil c. number of complaints pending as on end of the financial year: Nil.
+Sr. No. Date of the Meeting Name of the members Name of the Total held present members number of absent members 1.
+February 06, 2021 Mrs. Sunita Singhania - Presiding Officer; Mrs. Sima Lahiri - Member; Mrs. Neha Kedia - Member; Mr. Rajiv Ruia - Member NIL 04

+- a. number of complaints filed during the financial year : Nil - b. number of complaints disposed of during the financial year : Nil - c. number of complaints pending as on end of the financial year: Nil.